Nevada

 How to register to vote:

-All counties now offer online registration, but if you are not eligible for online voter registration or prefer to register to vote using a mail-in voter registration form, you can complete a fillable mail-in voter registration form.
+All counties now offer online registration, but if you are not eligible for online voter registration (must have a current and valid Driver’s License or Identification Card issued by the Nevada Department of Motor Vehicles) or prefer to register to vote using a mail-in voter registration form, you can complete a fillable mail-in voter registration form.
 To register to vote using the fillable mail-in voter registration form in .pdf format, visit the Voter Registration Form and follow the steps below:

 • Answer the eligibility questions.